-Our client was concerned its newly designed drive train component wasn’t realizing desired market penetration.
+Our client was concerned its newly designed axle wasn’t realizing desired market penetration.
 Bush Consulting Group was asked to discover why customers weren’t adopting the new design.
-The situation was evaluated along geographic, application, and other segmentations in order to uncover what went wrong.
+We evaluated the situation along multiple dimensions - geography, application, channel, and features - to uncover where the value proposition had gone wrong.

 Bush Consulting Group discovered the client’s new product design had missed the mark.
-Learnings revealed that for each segment, very different drivers of adoption were at play; a universal design would not succeed.
-The European construction equipment market was being driven by demand for energy efficiency in response to anticipated regulations while underground mining equipment makers had shifted to prioritize vehicle uptime.
+Our work revealed that for each segment, fundamental drivers of adoption were different; a universal design would not succeed globally.
+European construction vehicle manufacturers sought better energy efficiency in response to anticipated regulations while underground mining equipment makers had shifted to prioritize vehicle uptime.
 For them, the practice of dropping and replacing axles rather than repairing them had quietly become the preferred model.

 Our team recommended a rapid adjustment to product design goals in order to better position the product within multiple segments.
 Braking technology was de-emphasized in exchange for reliability and new part fasteners were designed to simplify change-out.
 A warranty program was recommended to recover lost market share.
-Finally, a legacy design, which could be rapidly modified to embody these features was re-introduced in the interim to minimize the product launch timing.
+Finally, elements of a legacy design, which could be rapidly modified to embody these features, were re-introduced in the interim to minimize the product design cycle.